imclab/exploring-rhapsody/README.md

 and help you catch potential design flaws and edge cases you might not have covered.

+This tutorial will walk you through the process of setting up IBM Rational Rhapsody for C++ 8.0 for the first time and creating a simple model of a lightswitch.

 ## 2. Getting Started

+Before you can get started using Rhapsody, you'll need to make certain that the lab computer you are using is configured properly.
+By default, the computers in the Software Engineering department labs do not have the path set for the Visual Studio 2010 tools which are required to build projects.

+### Fixing Configuration Problems

+In order to configure your account on the lab computer so that Rhapsody can find `nmake` and the other tools it needs, follow these steps:

+0. Close Rhapsody if it is running.
+1. Click the Start icon
+2. Click on your user avatar at the top of the Start Menu
+3. On the left sidebar of the window that opens, click on "Change my environment variables"
+4. Click the "New.." button on the Environment Variables window.
+5. Enter `VS_2010_PATH` as the variable name.
+6. Enter `C:\Program Files (x86)\Microsoft Visual Studio 10.0` for the variable value.
+7. Click "OK" to save your changes.

+Once you make this change for your account on one lab computer, you shouldn't have to change it again.
+However, you may have to make this change on other lab machines you use if your roaming profile does not sync properly.

+### Starting Rhapsody and Creating a Project

+To get started, launch "IBM Rational Rhapsody for C++ 8.0" from the programs menu.
+Once Rhapsody finishes launching, you'll be greeted by the "Welcome to Rhapsody" tab.

+Create a new project by selecting the "New Project" option in the middle of the welcome screen and enter a project name.
+Change the "In Folder" to point to a location in your shared drive space.
+By default, Rhapsody will try to create new projects in the Program Files directory, which you do not have access to and is specific to that lab machine.
+For now, leave the "Project Type" and "Project Settings" options on "Default" unless your instructor advises you otherwise.
+Once your press "OK", you'll be greeted with the main project workspace.

 ## 3. Defining Classes